Aspirin For Dogs In Severe Pain

 Is aspirin safe for dogs?

 Whilst it may be approved for use by a vet and may be an effective painkiller when used responsibly, there are risks involved with overdosing so it’s better to undercut the recommended dosage than to exceed it.
-As an NSAID you should not administer this drug with others of its class such as carprofen or etodolac.
+As an NSAID you should not administer this drug with others of its class such as carprofen or etodolac for dogs.
 If your dog has known allergies to these sorts of drugs, seek professional advice from a vet.

 Because aspirin slows down the process of blood-clotting, stomach ulcers can be a very dangerous side effect.
 If you notice signs of an upset stomach or if your dog has blood in their vomit or stools then you should stop the use of this drug immediately and seek professional medical advice.
 Other serious side effects include kidney damage, though this is less common in dogs who aren’t predisposed to renal problems.
 Signs of kidney damage to look out for include vomiting and a heightened or lowered level of thirst.